ednunezg/oauth-example/README.md

-Local, facebook and google authentication with node.js/express
+Local, facebook and google authentication on node.js
 =============================================================================

 This is is a quick project I made for me to better understand how authentication / authorization with local, Facebook and Google accounts.
 This serves as a good starting point for any developer that wish to create a new website that allows people to login from different social accounts.